Radiation Hardened by Design vs HARDSIL® Technology

 What is HARDSIL® Technology?

-HARDSIL® is a patented technology which is cost-effective to install in a baseline process.
-HARDSIL® re-uses existing baseline design collateral and foundry intellectual property (IP) to harden new IC designs as well as existing designs.
+HARDSIL is a patented technology which is cost-effective to install in a baseline process.
+HARDSIL re-uses existing baseline design collateral and foundry intellectual property (IP) to harden new IC designs as well as existing designs.
 It hardens existing designs without the expense of re-design.
 The resulting rad-hard ICs do not suffer area, power and design complexity penalties in comparison to the commercial off-the-shelf (COTS) version of the same IC while offering the same electrical performance.
 This is in contrast to the area, power and design time penalties often incurred with RHBD.
-VORAGO has used HARDSIL® to create rad-hard MCUs with proven flight heritage in extreme environment operation.
-HARDSIL® is well suited for most space and defense applications, and can prove especially advantageous where cost, flexibility, and time-to-market are critical considerations.
+VORAGO has used HARDSIL to create rad-hard MCUs with proven flight heritage in extreme environment operation.
+HARDSIL® is well suited for most space and defense applications, including those utilizing an edge computing microprocessor, and can prove especially advantageous where cost, flexibility, and time-to-market are critical considerations.

 VORAGO’s portfolio of Arm® Cortex-M0 and M4 microcontrollers enable mission-critical technology to support the most demanding space applications, from heavy computing needs such as edge, to embedded controllers and I/O, while our extreme temperature solutions are ideal for industrial applications.
 VORAGO rad hard MCUs achieve “best in class” radiation performance with Total Ionizing Dose (TID) greater than 300 krad(Si) and Single-Event Latchup (SEL) LET threshold >110 MeVcm²/mg @ T=125°C.